-Litchfield Council hosted a National Youth Week 'Dream Big with the Mayor' lunch on 3 April 2017.
-Year 9 students from each of the three middle and senior schools in the Municipality joined the Mayor for lunch.
+Litchfield Council hosted a 3 April 2017.
+Year 9 students Municipality joined the Mayor

 Recreation

 Council contributed just under \$1 million to the maintenance and operations of its seven Recreation Reserves in 2016/17.

 Five of the Reserves are managed by community committees of management, with two managed directly by Council.
 Further information on the seven recreation reserves can be found on page 41.